blazyng/EbitengineTest/readme.md

 # 2D RTS Game

-A small-scale 2D Real-Time Strategy game inspired by classics like **C&C: Red Alert 2** and **Age of Empires IV**, developed using the **Ebitengine** framework in Go.
+A small-scale 2D Real-Time Strategy game inspired by classics like **C&C: Red Alert 2** and **Age of Empires**, developed using the **Ebitengine** framework in Go.
 This project serves as a learning experience for game development and a showcase of Go programming skills.

 ---